 Marriages and civil partnerships are currently suspended under Tier 4 guidance.
 However, if there are exceptional circumstances (such as one of the parties to the marriage is seriously ill and not expected to recover, or is expected to undergo debilitating treatment or life-changing surgery), please call the Register Office on 01793 522738.

 If your marriage or civil partnership is cancelled due to coronavirus, please call the Register Office on 01793 522738 to arrange a new date.

-We welcome new provisional bookings for marriages and civil partnerships, although availability will be limited.
+We welcome new provisional bookings for marriages and civil partnerships from 1 April 2021, although availability will be limited.

 Naming ceremonies and renewal of vows ceremonies are suspended.

 Citizenship ceremonies are now being held virtually using the Microsoft Teams video conferencing app.

 If you have received a letter from the Home Office advising you to contact the Register Office, please call us on 01793 522738 to arrange a time.

 Kingdown Crematorium and grounds are open for visitors.
 We ask visitors to observe social distancing guidelines, by keeping two metres apart.

 The crematorium office has a reduced service and is only taking urgent enquiries in person.
 All other enquiries should be by telephone or e-mail.

 Cremation services are taking place but with limited numbers being able to attend.
 This also applies to burials.